dr-saad-la/Julia-Distilled/book/_build/html/_sources/chap_00/julia-envs.md

+# Advanced Setup

-# Installing Julia Package and Adding New Julia Environments
+## Installing Julia Package and Adding New Julia Environments

 ## Setting up the Julia Environment